 Why Grandmothers May Hold The Key To Human Evolution

-A hunter with bow and arrow, in a steamy sub-Saharan savannah, stalks a big, exotic animal.
+A hunter with bow and arrow, in a steamy sub-Saharan savanna, stalks a big, exotic animal.
 After killing and butchering it, he and his hunt-mates bring it back to their families and celebrate.

 Does raising kids have to be stressful?
 Is it really dangerous for babies to sleep with mom?
 Do chores have to be a fight?
 Over the next month, NPR travels around the world for ideas to make parenting easier.
 Sign up for NPR Health's newsletter to get the stories delivered to your inbox.